viniciusban/awesomemess.com/_posts/2020-03-01-recalling-bash.md

 categories: [english]
 ---

-Our memory betrays us, so I think it useful to register some useful and not always used `bash` commands.
+I think it is worth registering some useful `bash` commands I usually forget its syntax.

 ## find